Supermagnum/Flashlight/README.md

 The blueprints for the part that holds the lens needs to be revised, basically a step that measures 42mm dia and 1.5 mm deep needs to be added.
 That holds the lens in place.
 Use liquid gasket on the lens holder threads, and cut a small thin disk from rubber (OD: 48mm ID:40mm 1.5mm thick)  that goes between the lens holder and the lens.

-Note on the LED driver: It doesn't have any protection agains reverse polarity, but its easy to add that.
+Note on the LED driver: The spring is positive polarity.
+It doesn't have any protection agains reverse polarity, but its easy to add that.
 It should be hold in place by a suitable snap ring, with holes.
 One of those holes can be used to solder in a ground wire for the polarity protection PCB.
 Just use this PCB:
 https://oshpark.com/shared_projects/WsPtYNPE